All Products

 Alert contact group

 The contact group that receives alert notifications.
-Select a group that has alert contacts assigned to it.
+Select a group to which alert contacts are assigned.

 Tag

-5. On the PAI-Quota page, click View Alert Rules to see the details of created alert rules, view alert history, and modify rules.
+5. On the PAI-Quota page, click View Alert Rules to view the details of created alert rules, view alert history, and modify rules.

-You can also use API operations to configure alert notifications.
-These operations let you view alert history, manage alert templates, and configure alert rules and contacts.
-For more information, see CloudMonitor API reference: Alerts.
+You can also configure alerts by using API operations.
+These operations allow you to view alert history, manage alert templates, and configure alert rules and contacts.
+For more information, see Alerts.

 Subscribe to metrics

-CloudMonitor provides a comprehensive API service that lets you subscribe to resource quota metrics.
+CloudMonitor provides an API service that allows you to subscribe to resource quota metrics and data.
 You can use this service to build your own monitoring systems and dashboards.
-For more information, see Cloud Service Monitoring API reference.
+For more information, see Cloud product monitoring.

 DescribeMetricLast

-Queries the latest monitoring data of a metric.
+Queries the latest monitoring data of a specified metric.

 DescribeMetricList

-Queries monitoring data of a metric for a cloud service.
+Queries the monitoring data of a specified metric for a specified cloud service.

 DescribeMetricData

-Queries monitoring data of a metric for a cloud service.
+Queries the monitoring data of a metric for a specified cloud service.

 DescribeMetricMetaList